patricktrainer/patricktrainer.github.io/content/posts/Won-t-You-Be-My-Neighbor-Quickly-Finding-Who-is-Ne.md

 ---
     title: Won-t-You-Be-My-Neighbor-Quickly-Finding-Who-is-Ne
     date: 2021-01-01
     draft: true
     tags: []
 ---

-            # Won-t-You-Be-My-Neighbor-Quickly-Finding-Who-is-Ne

-If we want to find the three friends who were closest to us on October 1, 2012 between 7:00am and 9:00am, we could construct a query like this:
+# Won-t-You-Be-My-Neighbor-Quickly-Finding-Who-is-NeIf we want to find the three friends who were closest to us on October 1, 2012 between 7:00am and 9:00am, we could construct a query like this:
 ```
 SELECT visitor, visited_at, geocode
 FROM visits